-With events taking place across the arboretum from Saturday 27 to Monday 29 August 2022, young readers will have the chance to meet their favourite authors – with the likes of Michael Morpurgo and Cressida Cowell on the bill – and take part in exciting activities, all themed around nature-inspired stories.
+With events taking place across the arboretum from Friday 15 to Sunday 17 September 2023, young readers will have the chance to meet their favourite authors and take part in exciting activities, all themed around nature-inspired stories.

 SoGlos has rounded up just some of the highlights to look forward to at Wild Wonder at Westonbirt…

 Hear from beloved children's author and the pen behind Tracy Beaker, Jacqueline Wilson, on Saturday 16 September.
 She'll share stories about her writing life and read from her new books.

 On Sunday 17 September, step into the wilderness with children's author and wildlife enthusiast, Gill Lewis, as she introduces her nature heroine, Willow Wildthing.

 There's also a talk from actor and comedian-turned-children's writer, Ben Miller, who will share his love of storytelling on the Sunday.

 Interactive events at Wild Wonder at Westonbirt

 Arty kids are invited on a nature trail with author and illustrator Anna Terreros-Martin, heading into the woods to draw what they find; join award-winning illustrator and author Petr Horáček for a live drawing and storytelling event; and head on a nature spotting adventure with author and illustrator Conor Busuttil and his kooky creation, Billy Conker — all taking place on Saturday 16 September.